george-mcintyre/aida-pva/docs/1_09_User_Guide_for_AIDA_Users.md

   to `mccdev.slac.stanford.edu` for testing against the development environment.
 - `EPICS_PVA_AUTO_ADDR_LIST` - set this to `FALSE` so that EPICS won't try to automatically create your address list

+## Naming conventions

+In AIDA-PVA, channel name parts are all separated by colons e.g.,`PRIM:MICR:UNIT:ATTR`.
+AIDA-PVA allows accessing services with the same naming conventions as EPICS.

+Even though AIDA-PVA has an updated naming scheme to align with EPICs it is backwards compatible with AIDA and allows legacy style names to be used.

+@note In AIDA, names consist of `INSTANCE//ATTRIBUTE` where `INSTANCE` can have other sub-parts typically delimited by colons.
+Though the `ATTRIBUTE` part is typically a single name, in rare cases it is also made up of parts, delimited by colons.

 ## Changes to call semantics

 ### Getter vs Setter